-Note: Most fruits are high in carbs and many people who follow a keto diet eat only a few of them in moderation.
-Here are the fruits that you can enjoy on the keto diet with their net carbs.
+Note: Most fruits are high in carbs and many people who follow a keto lifestyle eat only a few of them in moderation.
+Here are the fruits that you can enjoy on keto with their net carbs.
 The information below can be found on the USDA list of foods website.

 - Raspberries – 5.44g net carbs in every 100 grams.